A diffusion approach to Stein's method on Riemannian manifolds: The distance between coupled diffusions

-\begin{theorem} Assume that $\M$ has the property that there is no conjugate point to any given point in $\M$, and that (A1) holds for a constant $\kappa>0$.
+\begin{theorem} Assume that $\M$ has the property that there is no conjugate point to any given point in $\M$, and that the Bakry-Emery curvature criterion (A1) holds for a constant $\kappa>0$.
 Then, for any $x_0,y_0\in\M$, there is a pair of coupled diffusions $(X_t,Y_t)$ starting from $(x_0,y_0)$ such that both $X_t$ and $Y_t$ satisfy \eqref{eqn1} and, for any $\ell\geqslant1$,

 \end{theorem}

 \begin{proof} Consider the map

 For any $(x,v)\in T\M$, this map provides an intervening geodesic $s\mapsto\exp_x(sv)$, $0\leqslant s\leqslant1$, connecting $x$ and $\exp_x(v)$.
 The length of this geodesic is at least the distance between $x$ and $\exp_x(v)$.
 If the interior of this geodesic does not intersect the cut locus of $x$, then it is also a minimal geodesic between its two end points.
 Denote by $\tilde\Pi_{(x,v)}$ the parallel transport along this \textit{intervening} geodesic from $x$ to $\exp_x(v)$ where, for our purpose, $\tilde\Pi_{(x,v)}$ is taken to be the identity map on $T_x(\M)$ if $x=\exp_x(v)$ even though this may imply a discontinuity.